Elizabeth Berkley: Prime time success and hiatus (2008–2019)

 Berkley played the lead role in the Hallmark Channel original film Lucky Christmas, about a struggling mother who wins the lottery but must recover her ticket from the glove compartment of her stolen car.
 The film premiered on November 12, 2011, and opened Hallmarks’ Countdown to Christmas for that year.
 Recognizing the material's wholesome nature, The New York Times nonetheless stated: “Besides the irrational plotting, Ms. Berkley and Mr. Gray-Stanford turn out to be a surprisingly believable, appealing couple-in-the-making.”
 The television movie marked Berkley's last project before taking a hiatus from full-time acting, as she announced her pregnancy in early 2012.
 Berkley and her husband, Greg Lauren, welcomed their first child, a boy, in July 2012.

 In September 2013, Berkley accepted an offer to participate as a contestant in the 17th season of Dancing with the Stars, where she partnered with Valentin Chmerkovskiy.
 Despite receiving several perfect scores from the judges, the couple was eliminated in the 9th week of competition, finishing in 6th place.

-During this period, Berkley still lined up a few comedic roles in episodic television: she played a rather unorthodox couple therapist in ABC Family Melissa & Joey (opposite Melissa Joan Hart and Joey Lawrence) and Zooey Deschanel's irresponsible and lazy boss in the Fox sitcom New Girl.She also played the title role in Greg Lauren's short film The Fashion Designer, part of Six01 Studio's installation The Blackout, depicting New York archetypes.
+During this period, Berkley still lined up a few comedic roles in episodic television: she played a rather unorthodox couple therapist in ABC Family's Melissa & Joey (opposite Melissa Joan Hart and Joey Lawrence) and Zooey Deschanel's irresponsible and lazy boss in the Fox sitcom New Girl.
+She also played the title role in Greg Lauren's short film The Fashion Designer, part of Six01 Studio's installation The Blackout, depicting New York archetypes.
 The installation was shown in Bryant Park in January 2014.
 Additionally, she reunited once again with Mark-Paul Gosselaar, Mario Lopez and Tiffani Thiessen on The Tonight Show Starring Jimmy Fallon, where they participated in a Saved by the Bell sketch with Fallon and Dennis Haskins.